jvesthansen1990/program-configurations/windows-terminal/README.md

-alternatively install all Cascadia Font
+alternatively install all Cascadia Fonts